cubee-cb/linux-vr-compat/README.md

 - COMPOUND
     - OpenComposite error due to generated Microsoft Holographic (WMR) bindings missing the "none" action.
 Probably solvable.
 - Legend of Dungeon
-    - Linux native has lacks the VR mode launch option on both live and beta.
+    - Linux native lacks the VR mode launch option on both live and beta.
     - Proton+live has an old VR option that supposedly doesn't work, didn't bother testing.
     - Proton+beta has SteamVR option, but it launches in desktop mode.